Welcome, Guest ( Login )

 Email Me When Ready

-Medium pink, 2" long, tubular flowers emerge from complimentary reddish spikes and calyxes from spring to fall attracting hummingbirds, larger butterflies, and larger bees.
-Salgoon™ Garda Salvia, a complex Salvia hybrid likely including S. guaranitica and S. splendens, has a more compact 2' x 2' habit, excellent branching, and begins flowering earlier making this a good choice for mixed or specimen containers as well as in sunny gardens or landscapes.
+Deep purple, 2" long, tubular flowers emerge from complimentary deep purplish black spikes and calyxes from spring to fall attracting hummingbirds, larger butterflies, and larger bees.
+Salgoon™ Onega Improved Salvia, a complex Salvia hybrid including both S. guaranitica and S. splendens in its parentage, has a more compact 2' x 2' habit, excellent branching, and begins flowering earlier making this a good choice for mixed or specimen containers as well as in sunny gardens or landscapes.
 Use these types of Salvias in the garden and landscape for dazzling summer color or in medium to large mixed or specimen containers to draw the pollinators in close.
 Provide this Salvia with a full sun to mostly sunny site for optimum vigor and continuous flowering.
-Item# 13306
+Images courtesy of HilverdaFlorist, all rights reserved.
+Item# 13386

 Grows To: 16-24"H x 16-24"W